Close Menu

 • Website

-Tina Roth is a travel blogger who has explored trails across four continents.
-She writes about adventure travel, solo trekking, and the slow magic of going somewhere without a plan.
-When not on a trail, she's usually found planning the next one.
+I am a travel blogger who has explored trails across four continents.
+I write about adventure travel, solo trekking, and the slow magic of going somewhere without a plan.
+When I am not on a trail, I am usually planning the next adventure and searching for new experiences to share with fellow travelers.

 Related Posts